linhhonblade/OdooTraining/ShareToLearn/W6-AttachmentTheory/W6-AttachmentTheory.md

 - Bowlby and Ainsworth
   - the earliest bonds formed by children with their caregivers have a tremendous impact that continues throughout life
-  - attachment as a product of evolutionary processes
+  - attachment as a product of evolutionary processes (The evolutionary theory of attachment)
   - nurturance and responsiveness were the primary determinants of attachment

 ## Maternal Deprivation